NoleStites/Sudoku-Wave-Collapse-Function/README.md

-# Final Project: Wave Collapse Function
+# Sudoku Wave Collapse Function

-> My project proposal suggested that I was going to make a database; however, as I informed you, I chose this project instead.

 ## Description
 What exactly is a wave collapse function?<br>